-The Newberry National Volcanic Monument was established in 1990 and it preserves some unique features created in the recent geological past.
+The Newberry National Volcanic Monument, established in 1990, preserves unique features created in the recent geological past.
 Newberry volcano erupted 7,000 years ago and smooth textured pahoehoe lava flowed through a series of fissures along its northwest flank.
-This is known as the Northwest Rift Zone.
+This is the Northwest Rift Zone.
 The lava enveloped the forest creating lava trees and tree molds that are still visible today.

 The most recent activity related to the Newberry volcano occurred 1,300 years ago.
 You can see the results of that activity by visiting the Big Obsidian Flow nearby.

 There is evidence of three distinct lava flows in this area of the Newberry National Volcanic Monument.
-These are identified as the Lava Cast Forest Flow, the Cascade Flow, and the Forest Road Flow.
+These include the Lava Cast Forest Flow, the Cascade Flow, and the Forest Road Flow.

 The area is slowly recovering from the past volcanic activity and healthy plant communities can be seen along the trail.
 Ponderosa pine, lodgepole pine, white fir, and a variety of shrubs, grasses, and wildflowers are present.
 At certain times of the year, flowers such as Indian paintbrush and purple penstemon display a marked contrast against the grayish-black volcanic rock.
 Many plants have established themselves in the wind-blown ash that settled on the soil.

 You may also catch a glimpse of some of the wildlife living in the area.
 The small mammal called a pika prefers to live in rocky habitats and you may hear its whistling call.
-Red-breasted nuthatch birds can be seen working down the sides of trees and heard calling in short nasal tones.
+Red-breasted nuthatch birds work down the sides of trees, calling in short nasal tones.
 Golden-mantled ground squirrels and yellow-pine chipmunks may scurry across the trail in front of you.
 A red-tailed hawk may drift over you carried by the warm thermals.

 Remnants of a lava lake can be seen along the trail.
 Pahoehoe lava poured through a series of vents and settled into a depression.

-Tree molds can be seen in many places along the trail.
+Tree molds are present in many places along the trail.
 As lava flowed through the forest, it piled up along the upstream side of the trees burning them out but leaving a “mold” of the tree’s form.
 Some of the trees snapped off and were carried away by the lava; others fell to the ground and were hollowed out by the flows.

 At one point along the trail you can see an island of trees surrounded by a rocky landscape.
-This feature is called a “kipuka”.
-This particular spot consists of older cinder cones that were encircled by younger lava.
+This tree island feature is a “kipuka”.
+In this particular spot, younger lava encircles older cinder cones.

 The Warm Springs Museum, located in Warm Springs, Oregon, is impressive inside and out.
 As you approach the building, note the interesting architecture that echoes some of the structures local tribes lived in.
 Be sure to view the building from the back as well.
 The building honors the Wasco, Warm Springs, and Northern Paiute tribes that reside in the Warm Springs Reservation area.
 There is a ¼ mile long interpretive trail behind the Museum.